nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

           When **LED2** starts blinking rapidly, double-press to confirm the operation.
           After the confirmation, all the Bluetooth bonds are removed for the dongle.
         * Short-press to start scanning for both bonded and non-bonded Bluetooth Peripherals.
-          The scan is interrupted if another peripheral connected to the dongle is in use.
+          After the forced scan timeout, the scan is interrupted if another peripheral connected to the dongle is in use.

           .. note::
               |led_note|